Why Does My Neck Always Hurt?

 Contrary to common belief, stress isn’t just about feeling mentally drained.
 Stress is our response to anything that challenges the healthy mental and physical balance.
-It can be an approaching work deadline or an intense workout.
-Indeed, stress isn’t always about feeling restless, anxious and awful as we may feel amazing after the workout although the body is under stress (called eu-stress).
-In either case, stress is there to make us perform efficiently, bring us back to balance and dissipate once the job is done.
+Stress is there to make us perform efficiently, bring us back to balance and dissipate once the job is done... thank god for stress!

-In our modern lives, however, stress invades every aspect of our daily routine.
+In our modern lives, however, stress invades every aspect of our daily routine and we've come to associate it with feeling restless, anxious and awful.
 We have to deal with never ending work commitments, kids, partners, taxes all whilst trying to meet everyone’s high expectations of us.
-Simultaneously, our body is handling the strain from lack of regular movement, loss of sleep, over-snacking and staring at computer screens and so muscular tension builds and builds, as does our awareness of pain.
+Simultaneously, our body is handling the strain from lack of regular movement, loss of sleep, over-snacking and staring at computer screens and so muscular tension builds and builds.

 We can no longer rely on most of those small but essential routines.
 Coffee breaks have little meaning without social contact; home and work have blended into the same space; it is hard to motivate ourselves to exercise and social outlets are hardly present.
 We are lacking de-stressors and distractors.
 Thus, our focus is placed almost permanently on our aches and pains, which become more real and intense, muscles do not have their chance to relax and the following week this “vicious cycle” will repeat.

 Feeling some pain is fine.
 Actually, it is good for you!
 Pain is telling you to change position, to stretch, get active, do all of those things that are healthy for you.
 Basically, pain is protecting you.
 But sometimes it hangs around longer than it needs to, and long after anything needs to be protected.
 But why is?